-In collaboration with Dutch architects Office Winhov, Gottlieb Paludan Architects are designing the overhaul and expansion of Amstel Station in Amsterdam.
+In collaboration with Dutch architects Office Winhov, Gottlieb Paludan Architects has designed the overhaul and expansion of Amstel Station in Amsterdam.

-The project consists of a number of sub-projects and will bring new and old together into one architectural vision.
+The project consisted of a number of sub-projects and brought new and old together into one architectural vision.
 The project comprises an existing, preservation-worthy station building from 1939 in the east and a new station building in the west which must come together as a cohesive whole and integrate with the surrounding urban space.

-In addition, the project will ensure new and enhanced connections with the area’s light rail and bus lines, roads and bicycle paths as well as new, extensive bicycle parking facilities, both above and below ground.
-The design of the new station building in the west will integrate with its surroundings by opening up towards the Amstel River and a new urban development area.
+In addition, the project ensured new and enhanced connections with the area’s light rail and bus lines, roads, and bicycle paths as well as new, extensive bicycle parking facilities, both above and below ground.
+The design of the new station building in the west is integrated with its surroundings by opening up towards the Amstel River and a new urban development area.

-An original underground passage, providing access from the station to the western side of the railway tracks will be extended and converted to become part of the new station building.
-Thus, the projected passenger flows provide the basic structure of the design and the transfer from bicycle to train, which includes the walk through the station building and on to the platforms, becomes a convenient integrated route.
+An original underground passage, providing access from the station to the western side of the railway tracks has been extended and converted to become part of the new station building.
+Thus, the projected passenger flows provided the basic structure of the design, and the transfer from bicycle to train, which included the walk through the station building and on to the platforms, has become a convenient integrated route.

 - Extending and rebuilding a listed modernist building.